 An order to buy or sell a security (stock) at a specified price.
 A limit order ensures that the trade is only executed at either the exact price specified or better.

 Refers to how easy it is to buy or sell a particular security.
 A liquid stock can easily be bought or sold on a stock exchange without significantly affecting its price.

-Liquidity encourages investors to trade a security since they know they can easily acquire and/or dispose of it.
+Liquidity encourages investors to trade securities since they know they can easily acquire and/or dispose of them.
 An illiquid security is not easily traded.

 Loads are an additional expense and increase your transaction costs.
 No-load funds have become more and more popular.

 A long position refers to the ownership of a stock.
 For example, if you own 1,000 shares of a certain stock, you are said to be “long” that stock.